BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 ```

 #### Reducing verbiage
-You can allow global usage of `MCMAPI` by incorporating MCM's table early in your scripts with `setmetatable(Mods[Ext.Mod.GetMod(ModuleUUID).Info.Directory], { __index = Mods.BG3MCM })`.
-Likewise, you can define a global function such as this early in your scripts:
+To avoid typing `Mods.BG3MCM.MCMAPI:GetSettingValue` and passing your mod's UUID every time you get/set a setting value, you can define a simple global function such as this early in your scripts:
 ```lua
 function MCMGet(settingID)
     return Mods.BG3MCM.MCMAPI:GetSettingValue(settingID, ModuleUUID)
 end
 -- Now, get values by calling MCMGet("setting_id")
 ```

+Likewise, you can allow global usage of `MCMAPI` by incorporating MCM's table early in your scripts with `setmetatable(Mods[Ext.Mod.GetMod(ModuleUUID).Info.Directory], { __index = Mods.BG3MCM })`.
 Otherwise, prepend `Mods.BG3MCM` to all API calls.